dasslab/Metatranscriptome_Beef_Data/README.md

 This repository contains all the scripts used in the following article

-Deciphering Microbial Transcriptional Dynamics through Metatranscriptomics of Floor-Drain-Derived Biofilm Models in Beef-Processing Facilities
-Vignesh Palanisamy1 , Joseph M. Bosilevac2, Rong Wang2 , and Sapna Chitlapilly Dass1*
+Microbial Transcriptional Dynamics of Beef-Processing Drain Biofilm Models Revealed by Enrichment-Based Metatranscriptomics Vignesh Palanisamy1 , Joseph M. Bosilevac2, Rong Wang2 , and Sapna Chitlapilly Dass1*